Thursday, 25 April 2019

 We Indians celebrate our Remembrance Days on 15 Aug and 26 Jan every year and pay respects to our Martyrs of all wars and our freedom fighters.
 Recently the War memorial dedicated to the Nation at New Delhi honours one family of a martyr every day at the War Memorial.

-The Armed Forces have started honouring our Veterans on 14 Jan every year, for the past three years and initiated by Cdr Vadhera, President NFMC celebrated the Veterans Day with pride this year, with first-ever Veterans Day Parade at Marine Drive on Sun 12 Jan 2020.
+The Armed Forces have started honouring our Veterans on 14 Jan every year.
+NFMC has conducted and celebrated three Veterans Day Parade with pride since first-ever Veterans Day Parade on Marine Drive on Sun 12 Jan 2020.
+After the Covid pandemic, the Second and Third Veterans Day Parades were held in the past two years successfully with great pomp and show.

-Click the Link below for a detailed account.
+Click the Links below for a detailed account on the three Parades.

 No comments: